 Later in 2021, Grand Records pressed and distributed the bootleg titled, The Warlocks 20th Anniversary.
 The unofficial 2 LP release includes playful cover art and live recordings from the Grateful Dead show on June 14th, 1985 at the Greek Theater in Berkley, California.
 The highlight is probably side C and Morning Dew > Playing in the Band > China Doll.

-The most recent bootleg released in the 2000s was Day of the Grateful Dead released by Pearl Hunters Records.
+A recent bootleg released in the 2000s was Day of the Grateful Dead released by Pearl Hunters Records.
 The unofficial album was pressed in Europe and includes live recordings performed at Fox Theater, St. Louis, Missouri on December 10th, 1971, which was broadcasted live on KADI FM radio.
 This bootleg may have been trumped by an official Dead release in the same year, which was a 5 LP box set of the entire show.
 The bootleg versus official release don’t compare, so this one is best left alone.